 Color Smoke Firework Residue on Paper By Rosemarie Fiore Location: Level 1, ZACH

 Bring Your A-Frame

 Collaboration and idea exchange inspired this commission.
-Before beginning work on “Smoke Painting #44”, new “Smoke Painting” tools were designed and created in collaboration with the Texas A&M Engineering students.
+Before beginning work on “Smoke Painting #44,” new smoke painting tools were designed and created in collaboration with Texas A&M College of Engineering students.

 This project gave my team the opportunity to understand my painting process and its reliance on unique tools.
 Our semester long collaboration included three site-visits and 10 weekly Webex meetings allowing for prolonged focus on prototype tool design and user experience.

 Over the course of the semester, my team understood my performative process and tool design needs and began focusing on the importance of user experience.
 Our collaboration yielded many designs related to art and engineering as well as a completed rolling fabricated aluminum prototype tool named “Bring Your A Frame.”

 Process and Performance